 Employment Law for Employers

 If something has just happened with one of your staff and you need immediate assistance, call us now 24/7, for free (even from your mobile phone), on 0800 HELP ME (0800 4357 63).
-Our first consultation is free.
+Our first consultation is free, subject to our T's & C's.
 Should I be unavailable due to being in a mediation or an Employment Relations Authority hearing, then leave a quick message with my secretary and I will call you back at my next available opportunity.
 This will be either during my next break or as soon as I get your message.
 Should you prefer to text me, then send your text to 021 77 1919.

 The first piece of advice we give to all employers is that, once they realise they have a problem with an employee, they need to get advice as to how the situation can be best handled.
 Most employers that face employment problems (which can cost tens of thousands) try to handle the situation alone, not realising that the employee they are dealing with is getting advice behind the scenes on how to feed the employer enough rope to hang themselves with.